ZubaydullaCoder/billz-referenced-inventory-web-app/instructions/docs/PRD-features.md

 - **FR 0.1.2 - Free Trial Implementation:**

   - Every new account must automatically receive a **14-day free trial** upon registration.
-  - During the trial period, users must have **full, unlimited access** to all "Billz Pro" features.
+  - During the trial period, users must have **full, unlimited access** to all "OsonSavdo Pro" features.
   - The system must clearly display the trial status and remaining days in the user interface.
   - Trial users must be able to upgrade to a paid subscription at any time during the trial period.